litaotao/IPython-Dashboard/LESSONS.md

     + Unit test can make people feel safe before the download the project or use the app.
     + When write unit tests, use [travis-ci](travis-ci.org) for [Continous Integration](https://en.wikipedia.org/wiki/Continuous_integration) is a wise choice.

+- ***Define your problems first, as clearly as possible***
+    + Define your problems, breakdown them, focusing on the current problems.